Azure/azure-sdk/CONTRIBUTING.md

 ### GitHub Codespaces

 1. From the Azure SDK GitHub repo, click on the `Code` button then `Open with Codespaces`.
-1. Open a timinal pane.
+1. Open a terminal pane.
-1. Press `Ctrl+Shift+t` or execute the following command and `Ctrl+Click` the link generated.
+1. Press `Ctrl+Shift+T` or execute the following command and `Ctrl+Click` the link generated.
 A new window will open with the Azure SDK website.

     ```bash
     bundle exec jekyll serve